Honey-buzzard in Sussex

 Details of migrant records (NR):

-Chichester 29/09/2012 15:20: 2 Honey-buzzard juvenile at Chichester, slowly circling and moving S at moderate altitude, mobbed by many corvids.
+Chichester 29/09/2012 15:20: 2 Honey-buzzard juvenile at Chichester, slowly circling and moving S at moderate altitude, mobbed by many Corvids.
 Suspect they had lost height, seeing the Channel ahead and were looking for somewhere to spend the night.

 Bosham 01/06/2019 13:49: highlight of the day was a male Honey-buzzard flying N at moderate height, a migrant who had just crossed the Channel 1 2 3 4 5 6 7 (9040).